- Quality Score is a 1-10 signal based on three factors: Exp. CTR (≈40%), Ad Relevance (≈30%), and LP Experience (≈30%).

 - A QS of 1-3 increases your effective CPA by up to 163% versus a QS 6-7 baseline.
 A QS of 10 reduces it by up to 50%.

-- The fastest wins are usually in Ad Relevance (rewrite headlines to include the keyword) and Landing Page Experience (match the page headline to the ad copy, improve load speed).
+- The fastest wins are usually in Ad Relevance (rewrite headlines to include the keyword) and LP Experience (match the page headline to the ad copy, improve load speed).

-Quality Score is Google's 1–10 rating of how relevant your keyword, ad, and landing page are to the person searching.
-It directly determines how much you pay per click and where your ads appear — a score of 1–3 can increase your effective CPA by over 160%, while a score of 10 can reduce it by up to 50%.
-In practice, most Swiss SMB accounts I audit sit in the 4–6 range on their primary keywords, leaving significant efficiency on the table.
-This guide covers exactly what each component means and the specific changes that move the number.
+Quality Score is Google's 1-10 rating of how relevant your keyword, ad, and landing page are to the person searching.
+It directly influences how expensive your clicks become and how competitive your ad rank is (Google Ads Help Center, 2026).
+In practice, most Swiss SMB accounts I audit sit in the 4-6 range on their primary keywords, which usually means avoidable inefficiency is sitting in plain view.
+Once your QS is above 7, the next lever is linking GA4 to Google Ads so Smart Bidding has reliable conversion data to work from.
+This guide covers what each component means and the specific changes that actually move the number.

 What is Quality Score and why does it matter?